-In this case, the CEO provides simultaneous notice to the Chairman of the Board of Directors, the Control and Risk Committee and the Board of Statutory Auditors.
+In this case, the CEO provides simultaneous notice to the Chairman of the Board of Directors, the Chairman of the Control and Risk Committee and the Chairman of the Board of Statutory Auditors.

-The CEO shall promptly notify the Control and Risk Committee of problems or critical issues that arise in performing his duties or that he has discovered so that the Committee can take appropriate action.
+The CEO shall promptly notify the Control and Risk Committee of problems or critical issues that arise in performing his duties or that he has discovered, so that the Committee can take appropriate action.